 The term “Next Generation Firewall” refers to a critical category of office security technology.
 But the term’s specific meaning is ambiguous because it varies from manufacturer to manufacturer.
 It has also changed over time.

-To help businesses cut through the confusion, here is a list of the three characteristics that define Next-Generation Firewalls in the context of 2020s network security.
+To help businesses cut through the confusion, here is a list of the three characteristics that define Next-Generation Firewalls in the context of today's network security.

 A modern Next-Generation Firewall should have each of these features:

 - Application-level packet filtering (This alone is the “old” definition of NGFWs)

 - All-in-one features previously handled by other stand-alone security devices

 - Firmware that updates to face changing threats